julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 ---

-## Sample Recipe for Heavy Heart
+## Sample Recipe for a Heavy Heart

 **Ingredients**

-Rose petals – 1 tbsp
+- 1 tbsp rose petals
-Lemon balm – 1 tbsp
+- 1 tbsp lemon balm
-St. John’s Wort – 1 tsp
+- 1 tsp St. John’s Wort

 **Preparation**

 Pour boiling water over the herbs.
-Steep covered, for about 10 minutes.
+Cover and steep for about 10 minutes.

-**When to use**
+**When to Use**

-Best taken in the afternoon or early evening.
+Best taken in the afternoon or early evening, especially during periods of emotional heaviness or low mood.

-**What it does**
+**What It Does**

 This blend softens emotional intensity.
 It creates space around what you’re feeling without numbing it.

-**Why this works**
+**Why This Works**

-Rose → emotional softening
+- **Rose** → emotional softening and heart support

-Lemon balm → stabilizes mood
+- **Lemon balm** → stabilizes mood and reduces tension

-St. John’s Wort → traditional herb for low mood
+- **St. John’s Wort** → traditionally used for low mood and emotional resilience

 ---

-## Who This Is For
+## Who This Guide Is For

 This is for you if: